Understanding the 4 Types of Spider Webs

 Spiders are creepy.
 No one wants them crawling around their home or covering their porch with spider webs.
 We love making sure your home is free of pests, and we can provide excellent spider treatments as well as spider web removal at each visit.
 If you’re interested in learning more about spider webs, continue reading.

-Sheet Web – This type of web looks like a white sheet hanging between trees, in bushes, or on top of grass.
+Sheet Web - This type of web looks like a white sheet hanging between trees, in bushes, or on top of grass.
 The strands are woven horizontally and may be very dense.
 A sheet web may also look like a bowl, with the middle curving downward.
-This web is often used by small spiders.
+Small spiders often use this web.
 Family: Linyphiidae.
 Common name: Sheetweb/money spiders.
 Popular spider: Bowl & Doily spider.

 Orb Web – Circular-shaped web that is usually suspended between trees.
 These are most visible with a bit of morning dew and are commonly encountered while trekking through a wooded area.
 Orb webs resemble a wheel with a spiral center and “spokes” leading from the center to the outer edge of the web.
 Family: Araneidae.
 Common name: Orb-weaver spiders.
 Popular spider: Yellow garden spider